andreafabrizi/DNSProxy/README.md

 platform was not able to receive such, hence I came up inventing this hybrid "trasnport and caching protocol" to carry the precious information.

-The second inspiration came from another common problem: TOR leaks.
-UDP and DNS are not completely SOCKS-friendly and eventually.
-The one and only choice left on the table was to vehiculate DNS message INSIDE another protocol that could be -indeed- well-protected and easily-ecapsulated within TOR.
+The second source of inspiration came from the observation of another common and well-known issue: TOR leaks.
+UDP and DNS are not completely SOCKS-friendly.
+The one and only choice left was to vehiculate DNS message INSIDE another standard protocol that could be -indeed- ecapsulated within TOR.

-That protocol was -obviously and again- HTTP in it's most secure implementation HTTPS.
+That protocol of choice was -obviously and again- HTTP, now in it's most secure implementation, HTTPS.

 That many many tests (started in 2010) got a bit out of control up to the point that I was invited to collaborate with IETF board to the developement and